 I neglected this blog a bit while I concentrated on the charity I chaired until May 2017, Being Alongside / The Association for Pastoral Care in Mental Health.
 With Mary Wright, another member, we worked many hours for BA/APCMH on a leaflet for churches aimed at encouraging them to do a little more for the mentally afflicted in their parishes and this should be distributed soon in ‘pdf’ and ‘hard copy’ formats.
 I say soon but it’s now well over two years since Mary and I started this work and still the leaflet remains ‘on the shelf’, which is not good.
 There has been no newsletter / magazine issued by Being Alongside for at least 18 months now – this is not good either.
 I still try to chivvy along people involved but frankly to little avail.
 This is a charity dear to my heart.

-At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize two meetings thus far of a fledgling Oxford group.
+At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize three meetings thus far of a fledgling Oxford group.
 Further meetings have been on hold recently while our national committee sorted out insurance arrangements.
 This has now been done, so meetings have resumed.
 Our next one is on Sunday 23rd August in Eynsham.
 This wonderful charity supports those with learning difficulties and their families.